sf-wdi-15/intro-jquery-ajax/README.md

-However, we have to setup our backend to recieve the request and `respond_to` the `json` format.
+However, we have to setup our backend to receive the request and `respond_to` the `json` format.

 ```